HodStudio/XitSoap/README.md

-In 2015, we face a very simple problem: the code generated automatically by Visual Studio to use webservices has a lot of shit.
-Facing this problem, we created a library that, based on you modelr, generates the SOAP requests, without code smells on your code.
+In 2015, we face a very simple problem: the automatically generated code by Visual Studio to use webservices has a lot of code smells.
+Facing this problem, we created a library that generates the SOAP requests based on your models, without code smells in your code.

 ## Download it using NuGet
 ```